 Sharing a real incidence here.
-One of my uncle watches TV practically till 3 or 4 am.
-Few years back, while watching TV, when he felt hungry, instead of snacks or biscuits, he started eating carrots.
-You won’t believe, but he actually ate almost half a kg carrots daily.
+One of my uncles watches TV practically till 3 or 4 am.
+A few years back, while watching TV, when he felt hungry, instead of snacks or biscuits, he started eating carrots.
+You won't believe it, but he actually ate almost half a kg of carrots daily.
 After a few months, result?
 No, no weight gain.
 In fact, he lost some but what amazed him (and us too) that his vision improved and had to get new spectacles with reduced power (as carrots are rich in Vitamin A)

 Thus, what you eat at night is really important!
 You need to keep a watch on your calories.

 - Eat any low-calorie food.
 Anything which has less than 200 calories per serving.

 - Eat small portions.

 - Fruits and veggies are the best to eat.

 - Eat just enough to curb your hunger, not to enjoy and fill the tummy.

 Dinner has many essential functions from fueling the body to having good quality sleep.

 Therefore, dinner meals should be packed with healthy nutrients.
 Tryptophan-Rich Foods are the best choices for dinners and late-night snacks.

 What is Tryptophan?